Adldap2/Adldap2/docs/setup.md

 ##### Port

-The port option is used for authenticating and binding to your AD server.
+The port option is used for authenticating and binding to your LDAP server.

 The default ports are already used for non SSL and SSL connections (389 and 636).

-Only insert a port if your AD server uses a unique port.
+Only insert a port if your LDAP server uses a unique port.

 ##### Follow Referrals